 Create Good Habits and Good Things Will Follow

 Like I said, habits are easy to make.
-Not just that, but forming good habits tends to cause a snowball effect.
-See, when you create a habit and you see positive results from it, you’ll buy in to creating more good habits.
+Not only that, but forming good habits tends to cause a snowball effect.
+See, when you create a habit, and you see positive results from it, you’ll buy into creating more good habits.
 As you form more and more good habits, you’ll see positive changes all throughout your life.

-But I’m not here to just tell you that forming goods habits will benefit you.
+But I’m not here to tell you that forming good habits will benefit you.
 I’m going to give you actionable strategies that you can implement in your life.
-I want you to take action, to take control, and by using habits as your superpower to improve the quality of your life.
+I want you to take action, take control, and use habits as your superpower to improve the quality of your life.

 Forming Good Habits for Making and Staying on a Budget

 Don’t have a budget?
 You need to make one.
 And you’re right (if I’m reading your mind).
 Making a budget isn’t a habit.
 But sticking to one is.

 I didn’t always have a budget.
 I used just to spend every dollar I had as I was making it, and I pretty much had no clue where my money was going.
 I mean, yeah, I know it was buying me food and clothes and entertainment, etc., but I had no clue how much money I was spending.